History of the Labour Party (UK): Keir Starmer

 On 4 April 2020, Keir Starmer was elected as Leader of the Labour Party amidst the COVID-19 pandemic.
 During his tenure as opposition leader, Starmer repositioned the party from the left toward the centre-left and political centre, and emphasised the importance of eliminating antisemitism within the party.
 Starmer led Labour to victory in the local elections in 2023 and 2024.
 In 2023, Starmer set out five missions for his government, targeting issues such as economic growth, health, clean energy, crime and education.

 During the 2024 general election, Labour maintained a strong poll lead, with its manifesto focusing on economic growth, planning system reform, infrastructure, clean energy, healthcare, education, childcare, constitutional reform, and strengthening workers' rights.

 Despite receiving half a million fewer votes than Corbyn did in 2019 Starmer led Labour to a landslide victory, ending fourteen years of Conservative government with Labour becoming the largest party in the House of Commons having won 63% of the seats with just 33.7% of the vote making this the lowest vote share of any party forming a majority government since World War II.
+The 59.7% turnout was the lowest since the 2001 general election.
+Labour gained 36 seats from the SNP, reestablishing dominance in Scotland.

 He succeeded Rishi Sunak as prime minister on 5 July 2024, becoming the first Labour prime minister since Gordon Brown in 2010 and the first one to win a general election since Tony Blair at the 2005 general election.
 One of Starmer's first cabinet appointments was Rachel Reeves as Chancellor, which made her the first woman to hold the office.

+On 5 September 2025, Angela Rayner resigned as deputy leader of the party after it was found that she had breached the ministerial code in relation to her failure to pay the correct amount of tax on one of her properties.
+This resulted in the election of Lucy Powell, who had just been removed from government by Starmer in a cabinet reshuffle, as Rayner's successor.